mcsiple/mmrefpoints/README.md

 ## Details

-This R package contains the functions used in the Marine Mammal Bycatch Impacts Exploration Tool (mmBIET), a Shiny app built by Margaret Siple, André Punt, and the Ocean Modeling Forum’s [Marine Mammal Bycatch Working Group](https://oceanmodelingforum.org/working-groups/marine-mammal-bycatch-working-group/).
+This R package contains the functions used in the Marine Mammal Bycatch Impacts Exploration Tool (MMBIET), a Shiny app built by Margaret Siple, André Punt, and the Ocean Modeling Forum’s [Marine Mammal Bycatch Working Group](https://oceanmodelingforum.org/working-groups/marine-mammal-bycatch-working-group/).